 It’s hard creating all the content you need to market yourself.
 Checklists can help you stay on track with activities or tasks.

-Your content strategy plan, however, will include detailed templates for each content type you plan to publish.
+Your content plan, however, will include detailed templates for each content type you plan to publish.
 That way you can easily hand off content creation to someone else.

 A template for one busy entrepreneur includes writing down a few bullet points that she explains in a recording.
 She then embeds the recording in the outline and outsources it to a writer who creates the final version.